Telefonica/opengateway-developers-website/callflows/authorization/backend.md

 [Check the API reference](/reference/token)

-Once you get the access token, you can use it to authorize you HTTP request to the Open Gateway service API accordingly with the `purpose` passed as a value in the authorization request above.
+Once you get the access token, you can use it to authorize you HTTP request to the Open Gateway service API accordingly with the `scope` passed as a value in the authorization request above.

 ## Backend authorization flow sequence diagram